 Trendy Teen Zone

 Bentonville Public Library features a unique teen area, which houses young adult collections.
 Located near the children's department, this room welcomes teenagers to their own library space.
 Flooded with natural sunlight, the room was designed just for our community's teens.

-Traditional values and old-style crafts are the inspiration for Bentonville Library's adult spaces.
-Through subtle color schemes, furnishings and carpet textures, the adult area echoes handicrafts such as quilting, embroidery and wood working.
-Traditional study tables with desk lamps running down the center of the adult stacks provide a nice space for small groups to work together.
+Traditional values and love of ol' fashion paper books are the inspirations for Bentonville Library's adult spaces.
+Through subtle color schemes, furnishings and carpet textures, the adult area facilitates ease of reading and work in an efficient and stimulating environment.
+Classic study tables with desk lamps running down the center of the adult stacks provide a nice space for small groups to work together.

 Private Study Rooms